November 2024, and here is the latest for the fruits and flavors of les collines–please scroll down to the flavors for individual updates.

 Crabapple Jelly – the little fruit that launched les collines…a perfect blend of the sweet-tart of autumn, this jelly is a classic for roast pork or duck or game hen glaze—my favorite on hot buttered (lots of butter!!) toast!—or with an aged Gouda or Brie for bright canapés.
 An edible jewel, to brighten shortening days.
 Sold out

 Cider Sage Jelly – handfuls of les collines fresh sage are simmered into a deep infusion, then mixed with local apple cider and a splash of fresh lemon juice.
 We love it with our Thanksgiving turkey—on the plate or on a sandwich of leftovers!—also great to glaze & serve with roast chicken or pork, alongside grilled sausage, with cheese or of course on your morning toast or scone!
 Awesome in a cheddar grilled cheese, with a strip or two of applewood smoked bacon.
-In
+Sold out

 Quince Preserve – this preserve is based on cotignac d’Orléans, a specialty of the French city that is similar to Spanish membrillo.
 The quince are cooked whole, milled, then cooked again and brightened with fresh lemon juice & zest.
 A gorgeous pumpkin color, it is a classic paired with Manchego cheese, a perfect trio with very thin sliced Serrano ham.
 Delicious with most all cheeses and meats; my Spinone Nocci loved it by the spoonful!!